junxit/us-congress-bills-117/metadata.md

 - 2022-07-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-07-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 423 - 1 (Roll no. 354). (text: 06/21/2022 CR H5713-5714)
 - 2022-07-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 423 - 1 (Roll no. 354).
+- 2022-07-18 — Received in the Senate and referred to the Committee on Foreign Relations.